Daphne du Maurier

-Daphne Du Maurier (May 13, 1907 – April 19, 1989), born in London, grew up in a creative family, inspiring her to write short stories, novels and plays.
-Her family’s connection to the literary and theater communities helped her to get her career underway.
-She was able to write simple and intriguing works that ranged from romantic to suspenseful.
+Daphne du Maurier (May 13, 1907 – April 19, 1989), born in London, grew up in a creative family, inspiring her to write short stories, novels and plays.
+Her family’s connection to the literary and theater communities was helpful in getting her career underway.
+She was able to write direct, intriguing works with elements of romance and suspense.
 These ‘simple’ works were sometimes criticized because they were seen as lacking depth or intellect, a view that has since been revised.

 Her novels Rebecca, Jamaica Inn, My Cousin Rachel, as well as her short story “The Birds” were made into films.
 Altogether, six of her novels were made into films, many by Alfred Hitchcock.
 Rebecca is Du Maurier’s best-known novel; this gothic tale has inspired a legion of works by other writers, and is itself an homage (intended or not) to Jane Eyre by Charlotte Brontë.
 Du Maurier drew upon on her experience with her own husband, who could not let go of his departed wife.
 Rebecca was an instant best-seller, and the basis of the classic 1940 film of the same title starring Joan Fontaine and Lawrence Olivier.